 Although these Medicaid programs represent full Medicaid eligibility, they do not consider transfer of assets and substantial home equity reviews required to establish financial eligibility for the STAR+PLUS HCBS program.
 Therefore, these Medicaid types are not eligible for an upgrade and enrollment in the STAR+PLUS HCBS program until Medicaid for the Elderly and People with Disabilities (MEPD) specialists test for the additional criteria.

-Managed care organizations (MCOs) must notify the Program Support Unit (PSU) by posting Form H2067-MC, Managed Care Programs Communication, to TxMedCentral within three business days of an upgrade request for a member who has one of these Medicaid program types.
+Managed care organizations (MCOs) must notify Program Support Unit (PSU) staff by posting Form H2067-MC, Managed Care Programs Communication, to TxMedCentral within three business days of an upgrade request for a member who has one of these Medicaid program types.
 PSU staff must contact the member within three business days of the posting date of Form H2067-MC to advise the member Form H1200, Application for Assistance - Your Texas Benefits, must be completed and returned to PSU staff.

 Once the member returns Form H1200, PSU staff send the signed and completed application form within two business days of receipt to the MEPD specialist, along with Form H1746-A, MEPD Referral Cover Sheet, identifying the action to be taken.